CALL NOW 1-800-4-BIKERS

 Free Case Evaluation

 Russ Brown Motorcycle Attorneys have been fighting for motorcyclists’ rights for decades.
-We are experts in motorcycle accidents and can help guide your claim and maximize your recovery.
+We are experts in motorcycle accidents and can help guide your claim with free legal advice, even if you do not need an attorney.
+This can maximize your recovery.
 If you want justice and compensation for your injury, pain and suffering, call or contact us today for a free consultation.

 Michigan is blessed with over three thousand miles of shoreline because it cozies up to four Great Lakes.
 This makes for some incomparable riding and great recreational opportunities along the way.
 Couple all that beautiful scenery with mostly level touring, and you have some easy, carefree sightseeing that will leave you inspired but not exhausted.
 This is just one reason why there are so many registered bikes (and boats!) in the Water Wonderland.

 Whether cruising Michigan’s scenic shores or crossing the Big Mac or negotiating I-94, you don’t always have control over your destiny because of the other drivers on the road.
 Say you have the bad luck to be in an accident.
 What if the violation associated with your motorcycle accident was issued to the other party, would you still need a Michigan motorcycle accident lawyer?
 Would their insurance be forced to pay for your damages?

 Actually, letting the insurance company decide what the damages were to your bike and how much they will pay you for them is a bit like letting a fox watch the henhouse.
 And letting an insurance adjuster decide just how much suffering you went through as a result of your motorcycle accident is risky.
 Who would know better the traumatic injuries common to a crash or the medical attention which might be necessary after a motorcycle accident than someone who has been there and seen or experienced it already?
 An attorney who is also a motorcycle enthusiast can recognize elements to your case that others might miss and sympathize with any related injuries.